What is an FHA Loan? Requirements, How It Works and How to Get One

 Content was accurate at the time of publication.

-If you’re approved for an FHA loan — which is a mortgage insured by the Federal Housing Administration (FHA) — you’re required to pay for FHA mortgage insurance.
+If you’re approved for an FHA loan, you’re required to pay for FHA mortgage insurance.
 The insurance protects FHA-approved lenders against losses if you default on your mortgage payments.
+Understanding how it works and what it costs can help you decide if an FHA mortgage is the best option for you.

-FHA mortgage insurance is more expensive than private mortgage insurance (PMI) on a conventional loan, and is required regardless of your down payment amount.
-Understanding how much it costs and how it works will help you decide if an FHA mortgage is the best home loan option.
+• FHA mortgage insurance is generally more expensive than private mortgage insurance (PMI) on a conventional loan, and it’s required regardless of your down payment amount.

-The insurance only covers FHA-approved lenders and FHA mortgages on single-family homes, multifamily properties, manufactured homes, condos and co-ops.
-Two types of FHA mortgage insurance are payable on an FHA loan: an upfront mortgage insurance premium (UFMIP), and an annual mortgage insurance premium (MIP).
+The insurance covers FHA-approved lenders and FHA loans on single-family homes, multifamily properties, manufactured homes, condos and co-ops.
+There are two types of FHA loan insurance payable on an FHA loan: the upfront mortgage insurance premium (UFMIP) and the annual mortgage insurance premium (MIP).

 The cost of the UFMIP for most purchase and refinance loans is 175 basis points, which is 1.75% of your loan amount.
-UFMIP is typically financed into your loan amount over the term of the loan, but can be paid entirely in cash.
+UFMIP is typically financed into your loan amount over the loan term, but can be paid entirely in cash upfront.

 The cost of annual MIP ranges between 15 and 75 basis points, which is 0.15% to 0.75% of your loan amount.
 The MIP is charged annually, divided by 12 and added to your monthly payment.